 Recognizing the Difference: Chenin Blanc from All Over the World

-The temperature at which the grapes ferment is one of the features that differentiate grapes around the world.
+The temperature at which grapes ferment is one of the features that differentiate grapes around the world.
 Chenin Blanc is fermented at low temperatures in regions such as South Africa to obtain tropical fruit flavors.

 The Touraine region of Vouvray and the Loire Valley region of Anjou-Saumur are known for their silent and foaming Chenin Blancs, which can range in taste from bone-dry to lusciously sweet.
 A full-bodied, dry Chenin is also produced in Savennières, in the Anjou-Saumur region of the Loire Valley.
 When looking for a sweet French wine, Coteaux du Layon in the Anjou-Saumur region is the best fit and uses traditional bottle fermentation.

 Chenin Blanc can produce various styles, expressing the grape’s outstanding versatility.
 For example, tartaric acid, citrus fruits, and honeysuckle are prominent in Savennières and Vouvray.
 The South African and Californian Chenin Blanc has more ripe fruit notes in the dry region.

 It is sometimes compared to Chardonnay; however, the former can be identified by its aromas of boiled apple, hay, and honeysuckle, regardless of the cultivation area or type of development.
 The winemaker must decide exactly how they want to bring out the expressions of the wine at each stage of the process.